CESNET/perun/README.md

 -	Can handle and join multiple user identities a manage them across your services
 -	All actions are audited

+### Repository information

+-   All development takes place in [public repository](https://gitlab.ics.muni.cz/perun/perun-idm/perun) on our self-hosted GitLab instance.
+This repository is mirrored on [GitHub](https://github.com/CESNET/perun) for visibility.

 ### Related projects

 -	[Perun ansible](https://github.com/CESNET/perun-ansible) - Perun installation automation using Ansible